- Whether you’re a first-time buyer or a seasoned homeowner, you may be eligible for down payment assistance on your upcoming home purchase.

 Not a first-time buyer?

-If you’ve owned a home in the last three years or currently own a home, you may still qualify for down payment assistance or closing cost assistance.
+If you’ve owned a home in the last three years, you’re a first-time homebuyer who exceeds the income and purchase limits for Start Up, or you currently own a home, you may still qualify for down payment assistance or closing cost assistance.
 Check out the Step Up program, which offers loans for repeat buyers or those seeking to refinance in Minnesota.

 Wisconsin down payment assistance programs

-In Wisconsin, both first-time buyers and repeat buyers can apply for an Easy Close Advantage loan from the Wisconsin Housing and Economic Development Authority (WHEDA).
-These loans offer funds that can be used for down payment assistance, closing costs and homebuyer education resources.
+In Wisconsin, both first-time buyers and repeat buyers can apply for an Easy Close Down Payment Assistance (DPA) loan from the Wisconsin Housing and Economic Development Authority (WHEDA).
+These loans offer funds that can be used for down payment assistance, closing costs and up-front mortgage insurance premium payments.
+The minimum loan amount for Easy Close DPA loans is $1,000; the maximum is 6% of the home purchase price.

-Homebuyers who receive down payment assistance or closing costs assistance from WHEDA must take out a WHEDA Advantage home loan for their mortgage, and meet income and credit standards.
+There are a few caveats to WHEDA’s down payment assistance program: among other things, Homebuyers who receive down payment assistance or closing cost assistance from WHEDA must take out a WHEDA Advantage home loan for their mortgage, and meet income and credit standards.
 Learn more about WHEDA programs here.